Jeswin-8801/HomeLab/Proxmox/README.md

 sudo ./ubuntu_ci_template.sh -h
 ```

+> [!Important]
+> PASSWORD must be given in single quotes in CLI args

 - creates a VM template
 - template consists of docker installation configs provided by `ubuntu-cloud-init-docker.yaml` (if opted).
 This ensures that the VM created from it has Docker installed.